 Saturday.
 Welcome to Moscow and the start of your long weekend!
 Upon arrival you will be met at the airport and transferred to your hotel for check-in.
-Tonight our Welcome Meeting takes place, where you'll get to meet your fellow travellers and tour leader.
-Spend the remainder of the evening at leisure.
-Your guide can recommend some local bars and restaurants for you to try out.
+Later tonight you'll be treated to dinner with the rest of your group at the hotel, followed by an informative welcome meeting.
+Remainder of the evening at leisure - your tour guide can recommend some local bars for you to try out.

 Start the day with a ride on the Moscow Metro - one of Stalin's favourite gifts to the people.
 Quite unlike any other underground transport system in the world, many of the stations here offer an air of elegance with huge chandeliers, incredible mosaics, soaring ceilings and monumental sculptures.
 Arriving in legendary Red Square, we will begin our guided tour exploring the surrounding area.